♫ Listening to: Asido by Purity Ring ♫

 Pour half of the batter into each cake pan.

 Bake for 35 minutes, until when you insert a toothpick into the center of one, it comes out clean.
 (If making cupcakes, bake for 18-20 minutes.
 If making 4” cakes, bake for 22-25 minutes.)
-Set cake pans on cooling rack to cool in pan for 10-15 minutes.
+Set the 8" round cake pans on a cooling rack to cool in pan for 10-15 minutes before flipping the pans upside down onto the cooling rack.

 Vegan Vanilla Frosting Ingredients